MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/database-level-roles.md

 |**db_denydatawriter**|Members of the **db_denydatawriter** fixed database role cannot add, modify, or delete any data in the user tables within a database.|
 |**db_denydatareader**|Members of the **db_denydatareader** fixed database role cannot read any data from the user tables and views within a database.|

-The permissions assigned to the fixed-database roles cannot be changed.
-The following figure shows the permissions assigned to the fixed-database roles:
+The effective permissions of the fixed-database roles cannot be changed, and you cannot use DENY to restrict members of a fixed-database role.
+This is similar to how permissions checks are skipped for an object owner, where there is an ownership chain, or dbo.
+The following figure shows the effective permissions assigned to the fixed-database roles:

 ![fixed_database_role_permissions](../../../relational-databases/security/authentication-access/media/permissions-of-database-roles.png)